 “This atrocious act and the many mass shootings that came before are beyond heartbreaking – they are societal failures.
 Simply saying ‘enough is enough’ isn’t enough.
 We must address the root causes of these devastating acts at every level of government.”

 Within the last five years, we have seen more ‘mass shooting’ headlines than most countries have seen within the last century.
 I don’t know what else can be said that hasn’t been demanded after Columbine, Parkland, Sandy Hook, Aurora, Pittsburgh, Virginia Tech, Pulse, San Bernardino and so many others.
-We cannot let our voices go unheard.
+We cannot let our voices go unheard about domestic terrorism.

 I was outraged then, and I am still outraged now.
 We must demand legislation and change.